 To control the function and operation of the A/D converter, two control registers known as ADCR0 and ADCR1 are provided.
 These 8-bit registers define functions such as the selection of which analog channel is connected to the internal A/D converter, the digitised data format, the A/D clock source as well as controlling the start function and monitoring the A/D converter busy status.
 As these devices contain only one actual analog to digital converter hardware circuit, each of the external and internal analog signals must be routed to the converter.
-The ACS3~ACS0 bits in the ADCR0 register and the TSE and BGMEN bits in the TSC1 and TSC0 registers are used to determine that the specific external channel input or relevant internal temperature sensor signal is selected to be converted.
-If the internal temperature sensor analog signal is selected to be converted, the ACS3~ACS0 bits should be set as "1xxx" together with proper configurations of TSE and BGMEN bits.
+The ACS3~ACS0 bits in the ADCR0 register and the TSE and BGMEN bits in the TSC1 and TSC0 registers are used to determine that the specific external channel input or relevant internal temperature sensor signal is selected to be converted, the ACS3~ACS0 bits should be set as "1xxx" together with proper configurations of TSE and BGMEN bits.

-TSE BGMEN ACS3~ACS0 Input Signals Description 0 х x000~x111 AN0~AN7 External channel analog input 1 0 1xxx V TSO Temperature Sensor output voltage 1 1 1xxx V TSVREF Temperature Sensor reference voltage
+TSE BGMEN ACS3~ACS0 Input Signals Description 0 Х x000~x111 AN0~AN7 External channel analog input 1 0 1xxx VTSO Temperature Sensor output voltage 1 1 1xxx VTSVREF Temperature Sensor reference voltage